Lisilin87/arkui/README.md

 - Secondary confirmation for high-risk operations

-## Suggestions 2 imbalanced instruction categories
+## Suggestions 2 Imbalanced Instruction Categories

 We thank the reviewer for the thoughtful and in-depth comments on this issue.
 According to load balancing theory, humans tend to perform the same type of task repeatedly rather than execute multiple different tasks simultaneously[4].
 As a result, single-device operation commands are more common in real-world scenarios and occur significantly more frequently than multi-device commands.
 ﻿